mlopezza/stroke-prediction/README.md

 - Immutable demographic characteristics: Demographic characteristics that are not changeable like gender and age.
 - Mutable demographic characteristics: Demographic characteristics that are potentially changeable like marital status, work and residence type.
-- Immutable Risk: aspects related to the individual that could be related with major risk of stroke and are not alterable like chronic comorbidities: heart disease and hypertension.
+- Immutable Risk: aspects related to the individual that could be related with major risk of stroke and are not alterable like chronic comorbidities (heart disease and hypertension).
 - Mutable Risk Factors: aspects related to the individual lifestyle that could be related with major risk of stroke and are alterable like average glucose level, body mass index and smoking status.

 Being focused on prevention, dividing the attributes into mutable and immutable categories allows for the identification of features that can be changed through clinical and lifestyle intervention.

-#### Features description:
+#### Features description

 | Feature        | Type                     | Description                                                                                   |
 | -------------- | ------------------------ | --------------------------------------------------------------------------------------------- |